 Source

-Served with green cilantro, red pepper flakes, yellow limes, shrimps and noodles, Pad Thai is the most colourful dish you'll ever see!
+Served with green cilantro, red pepper flakes, yellow limes, shrimp, and noodles, Pad Thai is the most colorful dish you'll ever see!
 These stir-fried rice noodles are one of Thailand's national dishes.
 Pad Thai was introduced in Bangkok when the prime minister wanted to combat rice shortage by introducing noodles into the country's cuisine.
 Pad Thai is now Bangkok's comfort food.
-It's sour, sweet, salty and spicy flavours will miraculously blend perfectly inside your mouth.
+Its sour, sweet, salty and spicy flavors will miraculously blend perfectly inside your mouth.

 Where to try: The best place to have Pad Thai is at Pad Thai Thip Samai located in the old city quarters.
 The other areas are listed to hog on Pad Thai are: